longcoding/moon-api-gateway/README.md

 * Jedis 3.0

 ## Configuration
-There are required settings to run undefined-api-gateway.
+There are required settings to run moon-api-gateway.
 You do not need to use initialization with the management API.

 A. First
  <br />
     - Please set the global application first in application.yaml <br />

-    undefined:
+    moon:
       service:
         ip-acl-enable: false
         cluster: